HOW TO 3D PRINT

 ABS and PLA both have characteristics that allow them to create dimensionally-accurate parts and products.
 Still, the following points are worth mentioning when it comes to discussing accuracy of parts.

 ABS – One of the major challenges involving use of ABS is the upward curling of the surface that is in direct contact with your printer’s print bed.
 By heating up the print bed and by making sure that the bed is clean, flat and smooth, you can really help to eliminate this issue.
 Some people find it better to apply a number of solutions including ABS/Acetone mixture or simple hair spray onto the print surface prior to printing.
-At 3D Printer Plans we have experimented with hair spray on the print bed with some success (just remember that hair spray is highly flammable!)
+At 3D Insider we have experimented with hair spray on the print bed with some success (just remember that hair spray is highly flammable!)

 Certain features such as sharp corners usually end up being round.
 A small fan can be used to cool the area around the nozzle to improve such corners; however, excessive cooling can lead to a reduction in the adhesion between the layers, and may eventually cause the final product to crack.